• Skip to main content

 Tough competition is present among the producers but due to the nature of cut-throat competition either they give up or leave the market.

-The Monopoly concerns try to capture the whole market which leads to the path of hoarding and explanations.
+The monopoly concerns try to capture the whole market which leads to the path of hoarding and explanations.

 7. Misutilisation and Misallocation of Resources